JunquanTao/2010-photon-diphoton-electron-dielectron-egmonitor/README.md

 ```
 from the TwoPhotonAnalyzer.

-You can exit the ipython session by typing exit() or ctrl+d.
+You can exit the python session by typing exit() or ctrl+d.

 Events selection can be modified in the FourLeptonAnalyzer.py and TwoLeptonAnalyzer.py codes:
 ```